infusionsoft/mickael-test-2024.11/sdks/core/javascript/docs/CompanyApi.md

 let companyId = "companyId_example"; // String | company_id
 let opts = {
   'updateMask': ["null"], // [String] | An optional list of properties to be updated.
 If set, only the provided properties will be updated and others will be skipped.
-  'company': new KeapCoreServiceCoreSdk.PatchCompanyRequest() // PatchCompanyRequest | company
+  'patchCompanyRequest': new KeapCoreServiceCoreSdk.PatchCompanyRequest() // PatchCompanyRequest | company
 };
 apiInstance.patchCompanyUsingPATCH(companyId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);